CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 ### 2 5 Lack of long-term planning

-If audits and revisions are not planned on a long-term and centralized basis, it can happen that individual areas are frequently audited and others are not audited at all.
+If audits and revisions are not planned on a long-term and centralized basis, it can happen that some areas are frequently audited and others are not audited at all.
 As a result, it is very difficult or even impossible to assess the security status of the information network.

 ### 2 6 Lack of planning and coordination when conducting an audit

 If an audit is poorly scheduled and has not been agreed with all of the institution's employees concerned, it may not have the required or the wrong contacts available during the on-site audit.
 As a result, individual areas may not be audited at all.
 Even though the auditor has set appointments too narrowly for the individual areas, the planned investigation could only be superficial if there is not enough time available.

-### 2 7 Lack of coordination with the staff representatives
+### 2 7 Lack of coordination with the Staff Committee

-Audits and revisions can also be used to examine aspects that can be used to draw conclusions about the performance of employees.
+Audits and revisions can also be used to examine aspects from which conclusions can be drawn on the performance of employees.
 Thus, these exams could be considered performance appraisals.
 Failure to involve staff representatives may result in violations of the applicable codetermination law.

 ### 2 8 Intentional concealment of deviations